Cheers for the 6th Annual Seattle AWIS Banquet and Awards Presentations!

 There are three sponsorship levels: $1100 – $800 – $550.

-View sponsor package details here.
+View 2018’s sponsor package details here.
+2019 details will be posted as the banquet gets closer.
 All sponsor levels include complimentary banquet seats and visibility in banquet publicity and event materials.

 THANK YOU to our banquet table sponsors to date: